tc39/notes/es7/2016-05/may-24.md

 These issues have already been tackled though?

-FST: Broken realms worse with STC due to intent, but the brokennes is also horrific due to PTC.
+EFT: Broken realms worse with STC due to intent, but the brokennes is also horrific due to PTC.

 YK: I don't have a mental model to write a PTC program.
 I can imagine how to do it with STC.